 TGbe Editor: Editing instructions preceded by “TGbe Editor” are instructions to the TGbe editor to modify existing material in the TGbe draft.
 As a result of adopting the changes, the TGbe editor will execute the instructions rather than copy them to the TGbe Draft.

-Definitions, acronyms, and abbreviations

-Definitions specific to IEEE 802.11

-Insert the following definitions (maintaining alphabetical order) except green tag:

-Soft access point (AP) multi-link device (MLD): physical deviceAn AP MLD subject to the physical limitations (e.g., power, interference) that exist when its affiliated STAs otherwise function as part of a non-AP MLD plus TBD operational and regulatory constraints.

-Non-STR soft access point (AP) multi-link device (MLD): An non-STR AP MLD the physical limitations (e.g., power, interference) that exist when its affiliated STAs otherwise function as part of a non-STR non-AP MLD plus TBD operational and regulatory that has at least one non-STR link pair.

 Insert new Clause 33 following Clause 32 as follows: